 Family Support Groups/ Education Workshops

-• Our diverse, multilingual, multicultural team provides group sessions to help mitigate stress, manage emotional reactions and problem solve.
-Discussions of vaccine hesitancy, financial insecurity, grief and loss, and pandemic fatigue are the focus of many discussions from group participants
+• Our diverse, multilingual, multicultural team provides group sessions to help mitigate stress, manage emotional reactions and problem-solve.
+Topics such as vaccine hesitancy, financial insecurity, grief and loss, stress and mental health challenges are the focus of many discussions from group participants.

-• Workshops provide families information on topic of mental health wellness, mental illness, suicide prevention and more…
+• Workshops provide families with information on topics of mental health wellness, mental illness, suicide prevention and more.

 Community Engagement

-Strengthen the role of the church in promoting mental wellness
+Strengthen the role of leadership in promoting mental wellness

-• Educate church leaders on the topic mental health, prepare leaders to recognize mental health symptoms, learn how to have an appropriate conversation about it, and refer congregants to mental health professionals.
-It is likely that families in their congregations may be experiencing mental health challenges, so it is critical to find ways to normalize the conversation of mental health.
+• Educate leaders on the topic of mental health, prepare leaders to recognize mental health symptoms, learn how to have an appropriate conversation about it, and refer people to mental health professionals.
+Families in faith-based congregations and other organizations may likely be experiencing mental health challenges, so it is critical to find ways to normalize the conversation about mental health.

 For more information, contact Jaime Angelini, MA, DRCC, AMTP, Statewide Director of Disaster Services and Special Projects, at jangelini@mhanj.org or (973) 571-4100, ext.
 215.